December 5, 2016 When Exponentials Meet Crowdsourcing: A Technology Love Story

 The IoT, and in this case the Industrial Internet of Things (IIOT) as GE calls it, is no different.
 GE’s technology platform Predix is built on Cloud Foundry and specifically exists to be the developer and enterprise choice as the go-to cloud platform for Industrial Internet development and solution deployment.

-GE has paired their new technology platform with a Community Segment curated by Topcoder.
+GE has paired their new technology platform with an Expert Community curated by Topcoder.
 GE’s Topcoder Community for Predix was recently announced and educational challenges introducing community members to Predix have begun.

 Drone Technologies as a Platform, Powered by Crowdsourcing